Zhell1/alephium-challenge/README.md

 So we know that our goal is to find a number, not text characters, that's a big relief !

-# using the stack instructions to limit the possibilities
+# using stack instructions to limit the range

 So, I eventually realized I will have to execute the stack by hand